Personal data protection and data processing

 Right of access to personal data

-- categories of the personal data concerned,
+the categories of personal data concerned,

-- the right to lodge a complaint with the Office for Personal Data Protection,
+the right to lodge a complaint with the Office for Personal Data Protection,

-Right to personal data rectification
+Right to rectification of personal data

 Right to erasure (right to be forgotten)